Key Places to visit

 This window was a generous gift of Ms. Delia T. Shalloe of Cincinnati, USA in 1954 and was crafted in the Harry Clarke Studios, Dublin.
 At the feet of the crowned figure of Our Lady is a depiction of the Parish Church of St. John the Baptist, Knock in which it is located.

-The Rose Window designed by Sarah Purser
+The Rose Window attributed to Sarah Purser

-A beautiful example of Sarah Purser’s work, this window dates to 1923 and is located above St. Joseph’s altar in the Parish Church.
+This window dates to 1923 and is located above St. Joseph’s altar in the Parish Church.
 This window was purchased for £40.
 (Reference: Knock Shrine Archive collection)

 ‘Our Lady of Mount Carmel’